thermalogic/SEES/guide/Installation-GSL-GNUPLOT-Windows.md

 For Example: MinGW-W64 8.1.0 is installed in `C:\mingw64\`, copy to `C:\mingw64\lib\gcc\x86_64-w64-mingw32\8.1.0`

-### 2 Copy dynamic libraries to the default path of Windows
+### 2 Copy dynamic libraries to the default path of Windows's dll

 Copy `GSL4Windows\bin`